denalisun/Fortress/README.md

-# Fortress
+# FortressCore
-Cross-platform Fortnite launcher for legacy versions.
+Fortnite launcher intended for use in tandem with Wine/Bottles/Lutris